 Most People Have No Future Vision

-“The only thing worse than being blind,” Helen Keller once claimed “is having physical sight without long-term vision.”
+Hellen Keller said, “The only thing worse than being blind is having physical sight without long-term vision.”

-Most people live their lives totally disinterested in their future.
-Sure, they hope they’ll have a nicer home; they hope to go on a few more holidays and see more of the world; they may even hope for a promotion, a pay rise or a proposition of Linkedin by another company.
+Many people live their lives disinterested in their future.
+Sure, they hope they’ll have a more beautiful home, go on a few more holidays and see more of the world.
+They may even hope for a promotion, a pay rise or a proposition of Linkedin by another company.

-Most people have a lot of hope for their future, but no vision for it.
-They imagine good things happening to them, things they want to happen, but they never visualise the process of achieving these things.
-They merely simplify the concept of happiness and success as things which will just happen to them, as though these things come with the rights of ageing.
+Most people have a lot of hope for their future but no vision for it.
+They imagine good things happening to them, the things they want to happen, but they never visualise the process of achieving these things.
+They condense the concepts of happiness and success into an idealisation.
+In this ideal world, good things happen to them, as though they’re rights of passage.

-Most people are either too complacent about their future to consider working towards it or are too frightened to think about it.
-These kinds of people hang out in the same social circles; repeat their daily routine week-in and week-out; crash out in the evenings on social media and spend their weekends burnt-out, bored and unproductive.
+Most people are either too complacent about their future to consider working towards it or too frightened to think about it.
+These kinds of people hang out in the same social circles, repeat their daily routine week-in and week-out, crash out in the evenings on social media and spend their weekend burnt-out, bored and unproductive.
 Unfortunately, people become so complacent because it’s easier to focus on what they want than what they need to do to attain it.

 The Power of Visualisation

 Imagining the future can be intimidating.
-An ideal future self, however, feels totally off-limits and undefinable.
-We can’t imagine what skills, abilities and contacts our future self could have, nor can we imagine where they’d be, what their finances would be like or what relationships they’d have.
+An ideal future self can feel off-limits and undefinable.
+People struggle to imagine what skills, abilities and contacts their future self could have, nor can they presuppose where they’d be, what their finances would be like or what relationships they’d have.

-The only reason you find your future self and life so hard to define is because you’ve never visualised either of them.
-Your future self won’t have new skills, contacts or an incredible lifestyle if your present self doesn’t visualise them and work towards them.
-The small steps your present self makes today are entirely responsible for your future self’s outcomes, and there won’t be any positive outcomes unless you visualise them now and make a plan to turn them into reality.
+Visualising your future self is tricky, but necessary.
+The future you won’t have new skills, contacts or an incredible lifestyle if present you don’t conceptualise goals.
+The small steps your present self makes today are entirely responsible for your future self’s outcomes, so there won’t be any positive outcomes unless you envisage the and create a plan to turn them into reality.

-The only thing limiting you and your future is your limited visualisation.
-If you can only see yourself working the same job next year, hanging out with the same friends and maybe going on a few holidays then that’s all your future will be.
+The only thing holding you bac is your limited visualisation skills.
+If you can only see yourself working the same job next year, hanging out with the same friends and maybe going on a few holidays, then that’s all your future will be.
 Life-changing growth and development require a vision which reflects what matters most to you in life.
-You need to look at your life in the grand scheme of things and ask yourself what you can do in the short-term to build yourself towards your ultimate goal.
+Look at your life in the grand scheme of things and ask yourself what you can do in the short-term to build yourself towards your ultimate goal.

 “A man’s reach should exceed his grasp”.– Robert Browning